 In 2011, UEA's Creative Writing programme was awarded a Queen's Anniversary Prize for Higher and Further Education for groundbreaking and innovative programmes in creative writing with wide international impact.
 The Queen's Anniversary Prize is the UK's most prestigious higher education award.

-In 2012, Norwich became England's first UNESCO City of Literature and one of only six in the world, joining Edinburgh, Melbourne, Iowa City, Dublin and Reykjavik as part of an elite international network.
+In 2012, Norwich became England's first UNESCO City of Literature, joining cities such as Edinburgh, Melbourne, Iowa City, Dublin and Reykjavik as part of an elite international network.

 If you would like to get in touch with us or join our mailing list, please email email@example.com